hemkit777/_private_/README.md

 1) Execute script
    ./build_deploy.sh

 Above script will first check docker image if exists then it check if any (running or non running) container associate to image.
 If container is associate to image then first stop container if it is running and then delete conatiner before deleting image.
-Once container is deleted, script deletes images prior to pull source code and build new image.
+Once container is deleted, script dose delete image prior to pull source code and building new image.

 ## Credits